-- Students must have demonstrated an academic interest in the region where they plan to go abroad.
+- Students must have demonstrated an academic interest in the region where they plan to study abroad.
 Students can show this interest through relevant language study, taking a course that focuses on the region of the host country, or taking a course in a discipline directly related to the focus of the study abroad program.

-- Students must take at least one course while abroad towards their major or towards their core requirement. .
+- Students must take at least one course while abroad towards their major or core requirements.
 Students may petition this requirement if they have completed their core and their major requirements.

 - Prior to going abroad, students are expected to have begun language study and completed University Writing.

 Additional Summer Requirements

 Students must be registered for two semester at General Studies before departing on a study abroad program.